pstephenwille/HackerNews/README.md

 When all stories are received, the first 10 are displayed.

-Back/Fwd nav buttons allow you to cycle though all stories, endlessley.
+Back/Fwd nav buttons allow you to endlessly cycle though all stories.